Social Stories

 Important Tips

 Over the course of 20 years Carol Gray has modified the guidelines used for writing Social Stories™ with the recent introduction of the 10:2 Criterion.
-These developments are based on both her extensive personal experiences and feedback from parents, teachers and children/young people with autism.
+These developments are based on both her extensive personal experiences and feedback from parents, teachers and children/autistic young people.
 Independent research studies published in scientific journals identify the use of Social Stories as evidence-based practice in education and therapy.

 WHAT TO DO WITH MISTAKES ON SCHOOLWORK